Pandurang Purushottam Shirodkar

-Pandurang Purushottam Shirodkar (12 December 1916 – 5 September 2000) was a campaigner, author and the first speaker of the Goa Legislative Assembly.
+Pandurang Purushottam Shirodkar (12 December 1916 – 5 September 2000) was an Indian campaigner, author and the first speaker of the Goa, Daman and Diu Legislative Assembly.
 He was born in Goa in Portuguese India.
-He studied law and worked as an editor of the Navshakti daily newspaper in Mumbai.
+He studied law and worked as an editor of the Navshakti daily newspaper in Bombay.

 Later he participated actively in Goa's struggle for freedom from Portuguese colonial rule and was in exile in Africa and Portugal for many years.
 He was a member of the Indian National Congress and a prominent figure in the Maharashtrawadi Gomantak Party.

 Shirodkar authored many books in Marathi, Konkani, English and Portuguese, and translated Bal Gangadhar Tilak's Shrimadbhagwadgeetarahasya into Portuguese.